 Intense evil skull pirate with eye patch, jaunty hat, bloodshot sunken eye, missing teeth and a stringy, waterlogged beard/mustache combo?
 Super mega ultra check!!!

-You tally that all up and you will forget all about ninjas and robots or whatever else all those kids on the inter-webs argue on their chat posts and talking rooms and whatnots.
+You tally that all up, and you will forget all about ninjas and robots or whatever else all those kids on the inter-webs argue on their chat posts, talking rooms, and whatnots.